 Déviant is located at 39 Rue des Petites Ecuries, 75010 Paris, France.

 Located near Marché d’Aligre in the 12th arrondissement, Le Baron Rouge is a local wine bar institution that feels like it’s been open forever.
-Crowds of Parisians and tourists crowd the bar six days of the week.
-The bar is closed on Mondays.
+Crowds of Parisians and tourists crowd the every day of the week.

 This Paris wine bar provides a raucous experience that involves a huge selection of great wines at a range of prices, briny oysters (on weekends) and convivial conversation.
 Those seeking more intimate experiences may want to drink elsewhere though they’ll miss out on a unique Paris experience.